l0uisgrange/zap/docs/src/lib/markdown/styling.md

 ## Global

-If you wish to change the default appearance of **all components of a specific type** throughout the same circuit, Zap supports the `set-style` method from CeTZ.
+If you wish to change the default appearance of **all symbols of a specific type** throughout the same circuit, Zap supports the `set-style` method from CeTZ.

 ![st](/docs/style.svg)